 Bone broth contains glutamine, which as mentioned earlier, reduces intestinal permeability.
 You can use the bones of any animal to make bone broth, though most people use the bones of chickens or cows.
 Here is a recipe for bone broth.

-Reduce the amount of calories you consume; make sure half of your plate contains non-starchy vegetables.
-Non-starchy vegetables are low in calories and lowering the amount of calories you consume can reduce systemic inflammation in your body.
+Reduce the number of calories you consume; make sure half of your plate contains non-starchy vegetables.
+Non-starchy vegetables are low in calories and lowering the number of calories you consume can reduce systemic inflammation in your body.
 This in turn, reduces intestinal permeability.

 Ensure that you use low-calorie preparation methods such as steaming.
 Also, make sure you do not add high-calorie sauces or condiments, when consuming your vegetables, in order to keep your vegetables low calorie.